Overview

 • Services are provided for any student who qualifies as a result of formal reading assessments, such as the Benchmark Assessment System, The Observation Survey, and the Dynamic Indicators of Basic Early Literacy Skills (DIBELS).

-Title I service interventions are delivered in two sessions (September-January and February-June).
-Students may participate in one or both intervention sessions during the year.
+Title I service interventions are delivered in 6-8 week intervention cycles.
+Students may participate in all or one session, based on their needs during the year.
 Students enter and exit the program during the school year based on the results of the beginning, middle and end-of-year reading formative assessments.

 Literacy Support (Grades K-2)